interactive-data-language/vscode-idl/extension/docs/problem-codes/disabling_with_comments.md

 # Disabling Problems with Comments

-::: info
+::: tip
-This is a proposed API and has not been implemented.
-If you want to share your thoughts and opinion, let us know on our GitHub page!
+This document covers an "advanced" API for you to disable the problems can get reported within your code.

+We created this because other tools like ESLint have a similar API within comments to correct errors that get reported.

+Please let us know if there are any other ways that you might want to disable problems being reported for your code.
 :::

 For problems that get reported, we want to make sure that we have all the scenarios covered so that users can disable problems.